Gear Reviews9 min read

 1. Hertzko Self-Cleaning Slicker Brush

-How to use it: Brush in the direction of hair growth, using gentle pressure.
-Start from the head and work toward the tail.
-For mats, hold the fur above the mat to prevent pulling on the skin, and work through the mat from the outside in.
+How to use it: Brush in the direction of hair growth.
+Keep the pressure gentle.
+If you hit a mat, hold the fur above it (so you don't pull the skin) and work from the outside in.

 Best for: All coat types, daily brushing